phoenix-rtos/phoenix-rtos-doc/kernel/vm/index.md

 MPU is limited because segment address and size definition depend on chosen granulation.
 For example, some segments can be defined only if all set of MPU registers is used.

-The second strategy, used in Phoenix-RTOS, is based on memory regions/segments defined for the whole operating system and shared between processes.
+The second strategy, used in Feniks-RTOS, is based on memory regions/segments defined for the whole operating system and shared between processes.
 It means that processes can use during its execution few assigned predefined memory regions called further memory maps.
 These regions are defined during operating system bootstrap with respect of MPU register semantics and can be inline with physical memory characteristics.
 For example, separate regions can be defined